andrewgdotcom/ason/ason.md

 ASON is a pure 7-bit ASCII encoding, and is therefore automatically compatible with 8-bit extended-ASCII encodings such as ISO-2022 and UTF-8.
 It can also contain arbitrary data via binary-to-text encoding (e.g. base64, quoted-printable).

+ASON is to ASCII what REST is to HTTP.

 References
 ----------